 Though it’s a time-honored practice, due diligence may still pose a unique challenge to those involved in the sale of a brewery.

-“Private equity or venture capital firms will likely have the skill set needed to gain a firm grasp of the targeted brewery’s financial performance, but they may not understand the operations side as well,” said Dr. Heather Pilkington, executive director at First Key.
+“Private equity or venture capital firms will likely have the skill set needed to gain a firm grasp of the targeted brewery’s financial performance, but they may not understand the operations side as well,” said Dr. Heather Pilkington, CEO at First Key.
 “On the other hand, brewery owners targeting other breweries may know the operations side well but may have never performed a comprehensive due diligence exercise.”

 Based on current trends, more breweries and investors may find themselves in need of this important skill set and should ensure they pull together a strong team for due diligence work.